Q3 Patterns: Finding Patterns

 Patterns can be found in many different forms.
 Complete the following steps by finding a solution to each pattern.
 Work with a partner on these if possible.

-Step 1: Copy (if a Google Doc user) or Download (if a Microsoft Word user) Word Ladder and Lighthouse Exercise Document.
-You will use this for the next three steps when recording your answers to turn into your teacher.
+Step 1.
+Copy (if a Google Doc user) or Download (if a Microsoft Word user) the Word Ladder and Lighthouse Exercise Document.
+You will use this for the next three steps when recording your answers to turn them into your teacher.

-Step 4: Word Ladder ~ Complete the word ladder by changing one letter from the previous word to get a new word (hints are provided).
-Start with the word Dart and discover the four words needed to reach Code at the top of the ladder.
+Step 4.
+Word Ladder ~ Complete the word ladder in your Word Ladder & Lighthouse document by changing one letter from the previous word to get a new word (hints are provided).

 Record your answers in your copy of the Word Ladder and Lighthouse Exercise document.